Noodulz/hugo-portfolio/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Hi hi!
 Welcome to my page where I publish all my projects, devlogs, and publications.
-I am currently an ML Researcher and Software Engineer with 3+ years of experience in designing webpages, creating accessible features for clients, and programming things here and there.
-Currently, my research focus is in copyright in AI and detecting synthetically-made artwork with convolutional neural networks.
+I am an ML Researcher and Software Engineer with 3+ years of experience in designing webpages, creating accessible features for clients, and programming things here and there.
+Currently my research focus is in copyright in AI and detecting synthetically-made artwork with convolutional neural networks.
 </br></br>
-My interests lie across many breadths of CS, from machine learning, computer graphics, to compilers and full-stack development.
-So I maintain this website to document my understanding of how things work, showcasing what I make as I go, and maybe some occasional random reviews and facts I find interesting :D
+My interests vary widely from machine learning, computer graphics, to compilers and full-stack development.
+So I maintain this site to document my understanding of how things work, showcasing what I make as I go, and maybe some occasional random reviews and facts I find interesting :D
 {style="text-align: justify;padding-top: 4.5vw; font-family: 'Kosugi Maru'"}